-Having better conversations in the countryside to build trust.
-An edited version (with links) of my talk at the Rewilding Symposium Cambridge 2019.
-And subsequent launch of RY Reconciliation Countryside.
+Conservation is all about human choices.
+On having better conversations in the countryside to build trust – an edited version of my talk at the Rewilding Symposium Cambridge 2019.

 “Humans seek patterns and I remember coming across a rock in the Black Mountains with deep groves in it which I sought to image had been scored by other rocks within a glacier thousands of years ago.
 Only after a farmer told me he had “ploughed every field in this valley” that I realised the mark was from a plough.
 On another occasion in the hills, I helped an injured farmer thrown from his tractor as he cut bracken on an impossibly steep 45◦ slope for his sheep.

 Because as long as humans have influenced these remote hills, we’ve become informed by history.
 Past policies loom long over us – especially those from the war years – and we must increasingly factor in, provide context as to reconciling policies that drove land use in the past, as to where we are today.

 In 1861 the UK was the first country in the world when over 50% of the population started to live in urban areas and today, as an urbanised nation (90%), we have for generations lived in cities, moved out to the countryside, back into the cities then out again.
 Disconnected from nature (as Alan Watson-Featherstone mentioned), disengaged from food, postcodes delivering us to street numbers, and the local taxi driver not taking me home because the lanes are too dark, too narrow.
 All of this creates the perfect frame for a stretched ‘Overton Window‘ – into which politicians and policymakers pitch what they believe reflects ‘the optic‘ of voters’ current concerns – how nature and farming should be equal, self-sufficiency in food is vital and how complexity is easier if dumbed down into simple binary choices.